SirCharan/People-Search/README.md

 # People-Search
-A Search Engine designed to search people in a given database on the basis of preselected attributed/conditions
+A React Javascript program for a customized Search Engine capable of scrutinizing and shortlisting people on the basis of certain selectable attributes from a given database.